 An AP MLD shall set dot11MultiLinkTrafficIndicationActivated to true if any of the following conditions is met:

-At least one associated non-AP MLD does not have all TIDs mapped to all the enabled links and the AP MLD has buffered BU(s) with TID(s) that are not mapped to all enabled links for that non-AP MLD.
+There is at least one associated non-AP MLD that does not have all TIDs mapped to at least one enabled link, and the AP MLD has buffered BU(s) with TID(s) that are not mapped to the enabled link(s) where all the TIDs are mapped for that non-AP MLD.

 The AP MLD intends to provide link recommendations in a Beacon frame to retrieve individually addressed buffered BUs to at least one associated non-AP MLD that has all TIDs mapped to all the enabled links and the AP MLD has buffered BU(s) for that non-AP MLD.